Archana199809/Archana--Project-2---Luxury-housing-sales-analysis/README.md

 📌 Project Overview
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------
+This project delivers a professional end-to-end real estate analytics solution for luxury housing in Bengaluru, leveraging a dataset of 100,000+ housing records across multiple builders, projects, and micro-markets.
 The Luxury housing market is highly competitive and price-sensitive.
-Developers, real-estate agents, and buyers need data-driven insights to determine which features increase property value, understand buyer preferences, and forecast pricing trends
+Developers, real-estate agents, and buyers need data-driven insights to determine which features increase property value, understand buyer preferences, and forecast pricing trends.

 🎯 Business Objectives & Use Cases
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------